-“Can you tell me how to get into real estate?” is one of the most common, yet annoying questions I ever get.
+“Can you tell me how to get into real estate investing?” is one of the most common questions I ever get.
 My FIRE strategy is tightly revolved around real estate, so once you ask – you won’t get me to shut up.
 In fact, I think everyone should own a rental as an investment.
 (And not some REIT stuff either, I’m talking real homeownership.)

 The annoying part is that everyone is always looking for some “strike gold” strategy instead of following the basics.
 But if you’re serious about investing for the long term, here’s your no-BS “how to get into real estate” guide.